dancergraham/eurocode/README.md

 # eurocode
-Structural wind loading according to Eurocode EN1991-1-4
+Structural wind loading according to Eurocode EN1991-1-4.

+Initial proof of concept of an OOP approach using Python.

+By Graham Knapp